 - How does the program assure kids that their concerns will be heard and treated seriously?

-Before they leave home, make sure kids clearly understand the importance of recognizing and respecting personal “boundariesi”—that imaginary line that marks the border between “you” and “me.”
+Before they leave home, make sure kids clearly understand the importance of recognizing and respecting personal “boundaries”—that imaginary line that marks the border between “you” and “me.”
 A boundary functions like an invisible wall that outlines each person as a separate individual, with distinct likes and dislikes and a clear right to set limits.
-Like a protective bubble, good boundariesi give permission to deflect unwanted feelings, words, images, or physical contact.
-When boundariesi are respected at home, kids are empowered out in the world.
+Like a protective bubble, good boundaries give permission to deflect unwanted feelings, words, images, or physical contact.
+When boundaries are respected at home, kids are empowered out in the world.

 - Once you know the rules about things like changing clothes and intimacy among campers, discuss the expectations openly with your children.
 Clear expectations make it easier for everyone to identify and to talk about violations of that invisible line.

 - Remind kids that "no" means "no." Then they’ll have solid grounds for resisting peer pressure—protecting them both from being victimized and from being drawn into victimizing another child.